zenaan/lang-list/README.md

 ## Example with EditorConfig

+THIS IS A PROPOSAL/ proof of concept only, it is NOT yet implemented.

-For a new EditorConfig application plugin, copy `template-app_map.yaml` to `app_maps/program_name.yaml` , and update each `syntax_uid_to` entry as follows:
+For a new EditorConfig $EDITOR syntax uid map, copy `app_maps/vim.yaml` to `app_maps/${EDITOR}.yaml` , and update each `syntax_uid_to` entry as follows:

- - comment out each line not supported by your program, using "`#`" (sharp/hash sign)
+ - comment out each line not supported by your EDITOR, using "`#`" (sharp/hash sign)

- - edit the string after "`map: `" to match your program's name for that `syntax_uid` seen near the start of the line; be sure to keep a space character after the "`:`" (colon) as well as keep the trailing "`}`" (closing brace).
+ - edit the string after "`map: `" to match your EDITOR's name for that `syntax_uid` (the name near the start of the line); be sure to keep a space character after the "`:`" (colon) as well as keep the trailing "`}`" (closing brace).

 Next implement the above lookup protocol functions, `str_to_syntax_uid(STR)`, `str_to_app_sid(STR)` and `app_sid_to_syntax_uid(SID)`, in your plugin (if they are not already available in your editor).

-Voi la, the application's syntax id and the corresponding lang-list `syntax_uid` (e.g. `java`) can now be used to lookup editorconfig language-specific settings, e.g. in an editorconfig group named say "`[: syntax_uid=java]`";
+Voi la, your EDITOR's Syntax ID ("file format" or "filetype"), and lang-list's `syntax_uid`, can now each be used to lookup editorconfig language-specific settings, e.g. in an editorconfig group named say "`[: syntax_uid=java]`";

-and similarly the corollary, an editorconfig file-group setting for `syntax` can ensure the correct syntax highlighting in your editor.
+and the corollary, an editorconfig file-group setting for `syntax` can ensure the correct syntax highlighting for those files in your editor.

-Example:
+### Example:

+NOTE: THIS IS A PROPOSAL/ proof of concept only, it is NOT yet implemented.

 ```ini
 [src/sh/*]
 syntax = sh